albastrasser/block/README.md

 In the terminal type `npm test` and it will run the test cases.

-The O(n) is O(n + k) where n is the length of the color and k is the length of the items.
+The O(n) is O(n + k(c)) where n is the length of the color, k is the length of the items, and c is for the array concatenation method.